Relintai/pandemonium_engine_docs/02_tutorials/04_first_3d_game/08_score_and_replay.md

 to text, which is convenient to output text in labels or using the `print()` function.

-See also:

-    You can learn more about string formatting here: `doc_gdscript_printf`.

 You can now play the game and squash a few enemies to see the score increase.

 ![](img/08.score_and_replay/09.score_in_game.png)

-Note:

-    In a complex game, you may want to completely separate your user interface from the game world.
+Note: In a complex game, you may want to completely separate your user interface from the game world.
 In that case, you would not keep track of the score on the label.
 Instead, you may want to store it in a separate, dedicated object.
 But when prototyping or when your project is simple, it is fine to keep your code simple.
 Programming is always a balancing act.

 ## Retrying the game